 We looked at 157 different exercise bikes and chose the 16 best to review based on 53 features.

 Diamondback Fitness 510Ic Indoor Cycle One of the best exercise bikes on the market, the Diamondback Fitness 510S Indoor Cycle is a top all-around performer with a reputation for quality construction and a top-shelf warranty to back it up.

-Choosing the Best Exercise Bike
+Choosing the Best Exercise Bike for You

-What Exercise Bike Features Matter and Why?
+What Exercise Bike Features Matter the Most and Why

 Warranties includes the written guarantees that exercise bike manufacturers grant to buyers promising to repair or replace particular components of an exercise bike within certain time limits.
 Typically, promised repairs and replacements are only delivered when defects in material or workmanship become apparent under conditions of normal and acceptable use of the equipment.
 The Warranties category includes guarantees covering every part of the exercise bike, including the frame, electronic components, mechanical parts, and wearable parts including seats and drive belts.
 Warranties may also include guarantees to provide the labor associated with repairs.
 The Warranties category is a very important part of choosing an exercise bike because exercise bikes represent a substantial monetary investment that buyers intend to utilize regularly over the course of many years without undue breakage or failure.

 Most Important Warranty Features

 - Brakes — A brakes warranty is included.

 - Electronics — A warranty that covers electronics is included.

 - Frame — The exercise bike frame is covered by a warranty.